 This is why it’s always a healthy email marketing practice to check up the validity of the email addresses.
 This takes only a few minutes.
 And the advantages are many.

 Emails are an ordeal to most people.
 And if you don’t send them smartly, most people won’t even open the email.
-So, finding out the right time to send email is a crucial part of any email marketing campaign.
+So, finding out the right time to send an email is a crucial part of any email marketing campaign.

 Anybody who has ever lived a day in the digital world knows there’s a perfect time for everything, whether it’s a blog, an email, or even a social media post.
 There’s always one time of the day that garners more engagement, and one day of the week with the most activity.